 In mid August, a salad bar was implemented as an alternative to the main serving line.
 The idea was well received by the inmates during the summer months.
 In the Employees' Cafeteria, an oven was replaced with a newly overhauled one to improve the quality of the meals.
-In addition, fire suppression systems were installed in both the Cafeteria and the main Dining Room in An individualized recruitment program was initiated for Adult Basic Education and GED.
-The program was expanded from three to four days in basic education with a Survival Skills component added to the fifth day.
-Approximately 90 men were involved in the program with about 35% achieving their GED's last year.
-A job placement specialist and a vocational counselor were hired to service men with twelve months or less on their minimum release date.
-Many outside speakers were utilized to help prepare the men for leaving the institution.
-Two full-time college programs were offered, through which dailu order to comply with safety codes.
+In addition, fire suppression systems were installed in both the Cafeteria and the main Dining Room in order to comply with safety codes.